DECODEproject/whitepaper/conceptual_framework.md

 - What is the **timeframe** within which this entitlement is valid (Expiry date)
 - How does the entitlement respond to changes to the value of the attribute

-This last point is a subject of further research and exploration - how should an entitlement be considered when the underlying attribute is super-seeded.
-For example If a participant provides a new address to the application, does the entitlement automatically apply to the new address?
+This last point is a subject of further research and exploration - how should an entitlement be considered when the underlying attribute is superseded.
+For example, if a participant provides a new address to the application, does the entitlement automatically apply to the new address?
 It may be possible to express such "rules" using the Smart Rules language.

 Rather than attempting to build a hierarchical entitlements system by classifying certain attributes into privacy groups, such as "sensitive, personal, public" DECODE specifies all entitlements at the granularity of individual attributes.